 Clogged drains can happen pretty regularly in the home.
 Bу and large, the occurance of blocked drains can bе limited by regular upkeep and some awareness.
-Regular upkeep goes far to keep your drains in great working condition.
+Regular professional drain cleaning goes far to keep your drains in great working condition.
 When performed on a regular basis, іt can help spare you costs in home maintenance bills.
-The following are 5 DIY tips to help keep your drains in great condition.

 This is probably the most common reason for drain blockages in the kitchen.
 To make this a less infrequent occurrence it is always a best practice to clear all your plates and dishes before putting them in the dishwasher.
 This will keep all the food remainders from getting stuck in your dishwasher drain.
 It's also a best practice to run hot water down your drain after rinsing all of your dishes.
 Its also a great idea to use a sifter to catch food from the rinsing before it goes into the drain.
 For all the food that does end up down in the drain, using a grinding disposer helps to puree the waste so that it rinses down the drain easier.
 Without a disposer, full chunks can get down into the drain and cause a major blockage.